awakari/client-sdk-go/README.md

 ## 3.2.
 Permits

-> **Note**:
->
-> Usage permits are applicable only when connecting to the Awakari Cloud.
-> For the Self-Hosted Core skip the entire Permits section.

 Usage permits represents the current usage statistics (counters) by the subject.
 Similar to usage limit, the counters represent the group-level usage when the user id is empty.